-Medical terminology can sometimes be confusing for patients — and even for providers.
-This is especially true when discussing family medicine vs primary care.
-These terms are often used interchangeably, yet they are not the same.
-Understanding the differences is important for patients choosing the right physician and for practices considering their care models.
+Medical terms can sometimes feel confusing — even for healthcare professionals.
+One common example is when people talk about family medicine vs primary care.
+These terms are often used interchangeably, yet they’re not exactly the same.

-- Family Medicine: Family physicians provide care for patients of all ages — from children to seniors.
-They address a wide range of health issues, including preventive care, chronic disease management, and even minor procedures.
-Their focus is on treating the whole family.
+- Family Medicine: Family physicians provide care for patients of all ages — from infants to seniors.
+They handle preventive care, chronic disease management, and minor procedures.
+Their goal is to treat the entire family under one roof.

-In short, family medicine covers the entire household, while primary care often focuses on adult patients.
+In short, family medicine covers patients of every age, while primary care (especially internal medicine) typically focuses on adult patients.

 - Long-term, family-centered relationships